 Staying close to your consumers helps you understand them better, so you can make better-informed decisions to provide them with products and services that better fits their needs.
-This greater engagement strengthens your brand’s relationship with its audience/customers, helping build deeper connections and brand loyalty, and ultimately driving increased sales.
+This greater engagement also strengthens your brand’s relationship with its audience/customers, helping build deeper connections and brand loyalty, and ultimately driving increased sales.

-Insight communities provide a digital environment where you can quickly speak to your customers and strengthen your brand’s relationship with them.
+Insight communities provide a digital environment where you can quickly speak to your consumers and strengthen your brand’s relationship with them.
 You can go beyond your typical one-way conversation you get in ad-hoc research, where you are asking your customers for feedback.
-With communities, you also provide feedback to your customers on how their opinions have been helping shape the decisions you’ve been making.
+With communities, you also provide feedback to your consumers on how their opinions have been helping shape the decisions you’ve been making.
 This two-way dialogue is far more effective at relationship building.

 Whilst there is initial investment required in setting up and recruiting for your own community, with sufficient research volumes, the initial investment is offset by research cost savings.
 We frequently see clients executing 2-3 times more research in a year.
 You do not need to pay for sample costs each time, as your relevant audiences are already pre-recruited on your community, ready for you to use.
 This readily available pool also means greater agility – you’ll be able to speak to your customers much faster than having to find them through panel providers, or having to wait for lists pulled from your CRM team.